 In this case, you need to diagnose in response to the problem: high turnover.
 Doing this means you uncover the root cause of your business problems … but it also means you hear the brutal truth from employees.
 But it’s necessary.

-Analyze the data to see which forces are zapping employee engagement and productivity, then plan a lightning strike.
+Analyze the data to see which forces are responsible for employee disengagement and lost productivity and productivity, then plan a lightning strike.

 4. Evaluate leadership abilities against the strategy.